 No programming, computer science or IT experience or skills are required.
 Students are assumed to have a level of knowledge of mathematics comparable to at least ACT Mathematics Methods, NSW Mathematics or equivalent.

 We do not prescribe any specific text book, but strongly recommend that your acquire at least one.
 The following two are recommended:

 Think Python: How to think like a computer scientist, 2nd Edition, by Allan Downey.

 This book can be be found on-line, in PDF format or as set of web pages.
 For convenience, a copy of the PDF version is available here.
 The book is also available in paperback (published by O’Reilly, 2015; ISBN-13: 978-1491939369; ISBN-10: 1491939362).

 If you get this book, it is important that you get the 2nd edition, which is written for python 3.x.

 The Practice of Computing using Python, 2nd Edition, by William Punch and Richard Enbody (published by Addison-Wesley, 2012; ISBN-10: 0-13-280557-X; ISBN-13: 978-0-13-280557-X).

-Also with this book, it is important that you get the 2nd edition.
+Also with this book, it is important that you get the 2nd edition or 3rd edition.

 Neither book follows the structure of the course schedule exactly.
 We will provide reading guidance for both books with the schedule.